edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 For instructions specific to a device, refer to Ubuntu Core section [here](https://ubuntu.com/download/iot); for example: [Intel NUC](https://ubuntu.com/download/intel-nuc).

-Once the boot is complete, it will prompt for the email address of your [Ubuntu SSO account](https://login.ubuntu.com/) to deploy your [SSH public keys](https://login.ubuntu.com/ssh-keys).
+Once the boot is complete, it will prompt for the email address of your [Ubuntu SSO account](https://login.ubuntu.com/), create a user account in the OS and deploy your [SSH public keys](https://login.ubuntu.com/ssh-keys) as an authorized SSH keys for that user.
 This is done with the help of a program called `console-conf`.
 Read [here](https://ubuntu.com/core/docs/system-user) to know how this manual step looks like and how it can be automated.

 #### Run in an emulator
 Running the image in an emulator makes it easier to quickly try the image and find out possible issues.